xbeat/Machine-Learning/README.md

 BoolLin XGB is an innovative approach that combines Boolean transformations with XGBoost, designed to handle datasets containing both Boolean and continuous features.
 This method aims to enhance the performance of XGBoost by leveraging the unique characteristics of Boolean data while maintaining the ability to process continuous variables.

+## Explaining the Need for Activation Functions in Python

+Introduction to Activation Functions

+Activation functions are crucial components in neural networks, introducing non-linearity to the model.
+They transform the input signal of a neuron into an output signal, determining whether the neuron should be activated or not.
+Without activation functions, neural networks would be limited to linear transformations, significantly reducing their ability to learn complex patterns.

 ## Introduction to Signal Processing with Python

 Introduction to Signal Processing with Python